"One Life to Live" cast members James and Kassie DePaiva, Tuc Watkins, Hillary B. Smith and Robert S. Woods to reunite on "The Locher Room."

 The anticipation for the online launch of “All My Children” and “One Life to Live” has been building for months, and with mere weeks left before the shows’ Monday, April 29 debut on Hulu, Hulu Plus and iTunes, it’s tough for fans to keep a lid on all of that excitement.
 And it’s about to get even harder to contain the joyous feelings, because several actors from both shows have given some pretty nice hints as to what you can expect once their alter egos reappear in Pine Valley and Llanview!

-Hot on the heels of the news that “Jersey Shore’s” Jenni “JWOWW” Farley, Jessie Malakouti of Jessie and the Toy Boys, and the popular Aussie DJ sisters Nervo were all making stops in TOLN‘s reboot of “One Life to Live,” fans can look for yet another familiar voice to drop by for a visit.
+Hot on the heels of the news that "Jersey Shore's" Jenni "JWOWW" Farley, Jessie Malakouti of Jessie and the Boy Toys, and the popular Aussie DJ sisters Nervo all making stops in TOLN's new Llanview 2.0, fans can look for yet another familiar face to drop by for a visit.

 As the old saying goes, a happy employee is a productive employee.
 And that must be a mantra Prospect Park believes in.
 According to the actors who have signed on to the serial dramas, “All My Children” and “One Life to Live,” the production company — headed by Jeff Kwatinetz and Richard Frank — has batted a thousand when it comes to being respectfully in charge.
 And the end result, as the performers preview, is pure magic.